Hoxton: Almshouses and madhouses

 Haberdashers' Alms Houses, as rebuilt by D. R. Roper in 1825.

 By the end of the 17th century the nobility's estates began to be broken up.
 Many of these large houses came to be used as schools, hospitals or mad houses, with almshouses being built on the land between by benefactors, most of whom were City liverymen.
 Aske's Almshouses were built (to Robert Hooke's design) on Pitfield Street in 1689 from Robert Aske's endowment for 20 poor haberdashers and a school for 20 children of freemen.

-Almshouses endowed by Robert Geffrye were estabslished by the Ironmongers' Company on the Kingsland Road in 1714.
+Almshouses endowed by Robert Geffrye were established by the Ironmongers' Company on the Kingsland Road in 1714.
 The almshouses closed in 1911, with the remaining pensioners moving to Kent and Hampshire.
 The LCC took on the almshouses and opened the Geffrye Museum in 1914 to house collections of furniture and wood crafts.
 Museum of the Home now occupies the site, and following an extensive refurbishment, is a free museum with access directly opposite Hoxton Station.

 Hoxton House, was established as a private asylum in 1695.
 It was owned by the Miles family, and expanded rapidly into the surrounding streets being described by Coleridge as the Hoxton madhouse.
 Here fee-paying 'gentle and middle class' people took their exercise in the extensive grounds between Pitfield Street and Kingsland Road; including the poet Charles Lamb.
 Over 500 pauper lunatics resided in closed wards, and it remained the Naval Lunatic Asylum until 1818.
 The asylum closed in 1911; the only remains are by Hackney Community College, where a part of the house was incorporated into the school that replaced it in 1921.

 In the late 17th Century, Hoxton Square and Charles Square were laid out, forming a popular area for residents.
 Non-conformist sects were attracted to the area, away from the restrictions of the City's regulations.